JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_5/index.md

 ![step2](./steps/step2.png)

-Basically, we shouldn’t do ```CASCADE```, because in future if someone deletes the product then order & order details will also get removed.
+Basically, we shouldn’t do ```CASCADE```, because in the future, if someone deletes the product then order & order details will also get removed.
 But of course we don’t want to do that because we need to preserve order information.
-It doesn't matter in future if the product gets removed from the system the order information should be preserved.
+It doesn't matter in the future if the product gets removed from the system; the order information should be preserved.

 This is a tutorial.
 We can ignore this scenario, but when working in a real-world scenario we need to store it which may be beneficial